Fifteen years. Three countries.

 The same garden where it started.

 Priscilla is from Minas Gerais.
 Vinicius is from Salvador.
-They met in Dublin when they were both very young — she was living and working with a family here, he had just arrived.
+They met in Dublin when they were both very young — she was living and working with a family here, he had just arrived, neither of them spoke much English yet, both of them were doing the long Brazilian-immigrant arithmetic of send money home, learn the city, become a different version of yourself.
 They stayed together.
 They built a life.

 They moved to Rio de Janeiro and had two children there.
-Then to Portugal, where they live now.
-But the gratitude for Ireland never went away — it shows up in every conversation, every plan, every but Dublin, though.
+Then they moved to Portugal, where they live now.
+Three countries.
+Two kids.
+Fifteen years.
+But the gratitude for Ireland never went away — it shows up in every conversation, every plan, every "but Dublin, though…" that drifts back into talk of where life began.

-When they decided to mark fifteen years of marriage, there was only one place they considered.
-The garden of the very house in Dublin where Priscilla had lived back then.
-The same trees, the same wall, the same light.
+When they decided to mark fifteen years of marriage, there was only one place they considered: the garden of the very house in Dublin where Priscilla had lived back then.
+The same trees.
+The same wall.
+The same light at the same hour.
+Vow-renewal photography works at its most powerful when the location is the third partner in the story — when the place itself is part of what's being honoured.
+This was that.

-Coverage · Half day · ceremony + family
+Coverage · Half-day · Celtic vow-renewal ceremony + family portraits, Dublin

 Result · Every photo has a ribbon in it